syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Header-and-Footer.md

 # Header and Footer in Xamarin AutoComplete (SfAutoComplete)

-## Header and Footer in Xamarin SfAutoComplete
+The [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) control allows you to add custom header and footer views to the suggestion list.
+This enhances the user experience by providing additional information or actions at the top and bottom of the dropdown.

-We can provide Header and Footer view in the suggestion list in [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) by enabling [`ShowDropDownHeaderView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_ShowDropDownHeaderView) and [`ShowDropDownFooterView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_ShowDropDownFooterView).
+## Adding a Header to the Suggestion List

-## Header Content
+You can add a header view at the top of the AutoComplete's suggestion box by enabling the [`ShowDropDownHeaderView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_ShowDropDownHeaderView) property.
+The content of the header is set using the [`DropDownHeaderView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_DropDownHeaderView) property, and its height can be adjusted with the [`DropDownHeaderViewHeight`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_DropDownHeaderViewHeight) property.

-We can provide Header Content at the top of the AutoComplete's Suggestion box. [`DropDownHeaderView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_DropDownHeaderView) property is used to set the content of the header.
-The height of the Header in the [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) can be adjusted by the property [`DropDownHeaderViewHeight`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_DropDownHeaderViewHeight).
+The following example demonstrates how to add a header to the suggestion list:
 {% tabs %}

 {% highlight xaml %}